-This grant round provides up to \$76 million in funding drawn from a combination of fiscal year 2021 appropriations, 2018 Farm Bill funding and pandemic aid funding.
+This grant round provides at least \$19.75 million in funding drawn from a combination of appropriated COVID-19 relief funds and 2018 Farm Bill funding.

 - Maximum award per project: planning grant, \$75,000; working capital grant, \$250,000

-- Maximum grant length:

-3 years.
-Work on project

-must begin within 90 days
+- Maximum grant length: 3 years.
+Work on project must begin within 90 days of award

-of award

 - Grant funds may not be used for repair, acquisition, or construction of a building or facility or to purchase, rent or install fixed equipment

 - Cash and/or in-kind matching funds are required (see "match" section)

 - USDA's Rural Business

 Cooperative Service

 administers the program

 and grant applications are

 first screened through

 each state's USDA Rural

 Development Office